ypk/penguin/README.md

 # NOTE

 You can configure the port on which the server runs by modifying the `apiPort` variable in `server/index.js`.

-Be Advised that if you change the port here then in order for the front end client to communicate with the API provider, the port number variable `APIPort` in `src/scripts/index.js` has to be changed to the same value.
+Be Advised that if you change the port there, then in order for the front end client to communicate with the API provider, the port number variable `APIPort` in `src/scripts/index.js` has to be changed to the same value.